m-shimizu/RoboCupRescuePackage/README.md

         done.

-        If you are using Gazebo4 and ROS hydro by installing drcsim-hydro package, maybe you need libgazebo4-dev package.
+        If you are already using Gazebo4 and ROS hydro by installing drcsim-hydro package, maybe you need libgazebo4-dev package.
         $ sudo apt-get install libgazebo4-dev